kubauth/kubauth-doc/docs/40-applications-integration/120-harbor.md

     ```

-- `harbor.ingress.kubo6.mbp` must be replaced by your Harbor entry point (In 2 locations)
+- Replace `harbor.ingress.kubo6.mbp` with your Harbor entry point (in 2 locations)
 - The sample password is 'harbor123'.
-Thus, the `hashedSecret` value is the result of a <br>`kc hash harbor123` command.
+The `hashedSecret` value is the result of the `kc hash harbor123` command.
-- `displayName`, `description` and `entryURL` attributes are optionals.
-Aim is to integrate Harbor in a list of available applications.
-  This list will be displayed on a specific page (`https://kubauth.ingress.kubo6.mbp/index`) or an the Logout page.
+- The `displayName`, `description`, and `entryURL` attributes are optional.
+They enable Harbor to appear in a list of available applications displayed on a specific page (`https://kubauth.ingress.kubo6.mbp/index`) or the logout page.

 Apply this manifest: